International Alliance for Responsible Drinking

-The International Alliance for Responsible Drinking (IARD), headquartered in Washington D.C., is a not-for-profit organization dedicated to reducing harmful drinking and promoting understanding of responsible drinking.
-It is supported by the world’s leading beer, wine, and spirits producers; a relationship which has been the subject of significant scrutiny and criticism from groups such as the International Organization of Good Templars.
+The International Alliance for Responsible Drinking (IARD), headquartered in Washington, D.C., is a not-for-profit organization dedicated to reducing harmful drinking and promoting responsible drinking.
+It is supported by twelve of the world’s leading beer, wine, and spirits producers, including Diageo, Bacardi, Beam Suntory, Brown-Forman, and the Carlsberg Group.

+Julian Braithwaite is the CEO, appointed in 2024.

 History

 IARD was launched in January 2015 and builds on two decades of research, policy analysis and programs by the International Center for Alcohol Policies (ICAP), as well as the efforts of the Global Alcohol Producers Group (GAPG).

-Producers' Commitments

-The 11 (at the time) CEO signatories and their companies are part of the Producers' Commitments to reduce harmful drinking.
-IARD was the secretariat to the Beer, Wine and Spirits Producers’ Commitments to Reduce Harmful Drinking.
-IARD’s formation was driven by the companies’ keenness to increase momentum around the Commitments and, in general, to step up action to meet the target on harmful drinking agreed by governments.
+Initiatives

+In 2021, IARD partnered with social media platforms like Facebook, Snapchat, and X to establish and promote responsible marketing standards for online alcohol advertising.

+As of 2025, more than 100 global companies have joined IARD’s Global Standards Coalition.
+The coalition was launched in 2023 to implement proactive measures to reduce the sale of alcohol to those underage.